letrait/magenta/README.md

 Magenta
 =======
-Data Generation Framework for Test Fixtures and Simulation
+Data Generation Framework for Test Fixtures and Simulators.